ZeitOnline/briefkasten/deployment/README.rst

 SSL certificate for the webserver
 =================================

 The webserver will be configured to communicate exclusively via HTTPS – to this end you will need to provide a suitable certificate/key pair.
-It expected in ``etc/briefkasten.crt`` and ``etc/briefkasten.key`` respectively.
+It expected in ``etc/briefkasten.crt`` and ``etc/briefkasten.key`` respectively, ``etc.sample`` contains a self-signed pair for development and testing purposes.

-This is optional during development and testing – if you provide none you can create a self-signed setup by running ``make cert``.

 Booting the target host into FreeBSD